octaviocarpes/vue-practices/vue-flow/README.md

 # vue-flow
+This POC is used to practice the <a href="https://flow.org/en/">Flow.js</a> lib with Vue.

+Created with the help of this <a href="https://alligator.io/vuejs/components-flow/">post</a>

 Starting from vue-cli’s webpack-simple template, there are nine extra dependencies to install.
 Here’s what each of them does: